 We paid $99 per person, but I see they’ve recently raised the price to $110.
 To us, it was well worth the price to save us the legwork and our time which was very limited on our day trip from the Kona side.

-The guides were really helpful and informative.
+The guides were really helpful, informative and exuded the aloha spirit of Hawaii.
 They took us directly to see the lava activity — both the ocean entry and the surface flows.
 We noticed some of the unguided tourists appeared confused on which way to go to see the surface flows.
 We had more than adequate time to observe the lava from both areas.

 In all our years of visiting Hawaii, we got to see surface flows for the first time on this visit.
 We almost could’t believe we were finally getting so close to the lava that we could feel the radiant heat.
 It was AMAZING!